App-vNext/Polly/docs/chaos/behavior.md

         MaxRetryAttempts = 4,
         Delay = TimeSpan.FromSeconds(3),
     })
-    .AddChaosBehavior(new BehaviorStrategyOptions // Monkey strategies are usually placed as the last ones in the pipeline {
+    .AddChaosBehavior(new BehaviorStrategyOptions // Chaos strategies are usually placed as the last ones in the pipeline {
         BehaviorAction = static args => RestartRedisVM(),
         Enabled = true,